rrocharoberto/fields-data/README.md

 Please refer to this [architectural diagram](docs/Architecture.png) for a high level visual representation.

-Please refer to this [class diagram](docs/JsonClassModel.png) for a structure representing the JSON message.
+Please refer to this [JSON class diagram](docs/JsonClassModel.png) for a structure representing the JSON message.

+Please refer to this [Rest class diagram](docs/RestClassModel.png) for a structure regards Rest implementation.

 ## Java Project